Is the stock market rigged? Can the average investor really get a fair shake on Wall Street? These are curious questions.

 That’s what I think of when I hear the word rigged.
-Certainly, the stock market is volatile and individual stock selection is risky, but I don’t necessarily think of it as rigged.
+Certainly, the stock market is volatile, and individual stock selection is risky, but I don’t think it is rigged.

 And yet, I’m in the minority.